Msglet Join the waitlist

 Anything Unicode can encode — English, Greek (first-class), Cyrillic, Arabic, Chinese, emoji, mixed scripts.
 The segment counter switches between GSM-7 (160 chars/segment) and UCS-2 (70 chars/segment) automatically, so you always see the real cost before sending.

-How is this different from Hit Em Up?
+How is this different from other personalised-SMS tools?

-Hit Em Up is iOS-only, charges $199.99 a year, makes you tap Send on every message, and stores your contacts in their cloud.
-Msglet runs on your Mac, sends unattended, costs one-time, and your data never leaves the machine.
+Most comparable tools are iOS-only, charge a yearly subscription, make you tap Send on every message, and store your contacts in their cloud.
+Msglet runs on your Mac, sends unattended, is a one-time licence, and your data never leaves the machine.

 Is Msglet legal for marketing texts?